 However you choose to answer the question, just make sure that you're honest.

-Here are five sample responses answering why you want to work for the company for which you're interviewing.
+Here are three sample responses answering why you want to work for the company for which you're interviewing.

 “I've always read your editor-in-chief's letter from the editor notes.
 I've really enjoyed learning about her vision for the magazine and seeing how that's taken shape over the last few issues especially.
 For example, I know she's written a lot about inclusivity, and I can see how the magazine has been diversifying in a number of ways.
 I really respect the team's efforts and want to be part of it.
 I know my background in journalism and my interests as an activist will prove invaluable in helping to propel the magazine forward.”